Turn Browsers into Buyers

 There are so many factors that may be influencing customer behaviour in the shorter term, some of which cannot be controlled.
 The season, the weather, even a political situation can affect behaviour and skew results.

-But there is one efficient way of establishing the pain points that exist for customers over the longer term, identifying friction points on the path to purchase and establishing any causes of frustration – this method is
+But there is one efficient way of establishing the pain points that exist for customers over the longer term, identifying friction points on the path to purchase and establishing any causes of frustration – this method is listening to what customers are saying.
+Customers are often very willing to give feedback, even if it isn’t always entirely positive and businesses can learn from all forms of feedback.

 Encouraging reviews